Uniform tail asymptotics for Airy kernel determinant solutions to KdV and for the narrow wedge solution to KPZ: Introduction

-\end{itemize} Our main task will be to derive asymptotics for the RH solution $\Psi(z;x,t)$ as $x\to +\infty$, uniform in $t\leq t_0$ for any $t_0>0$ and uniform for large $z$; this is achieved via the Deift-Zhou nonlinear steepest descent method \cite{DZ}.
+\end{itemize} Our main task will be to derive asymptotics for the RH solution $\Psi(z;x,t)$ as $x\to +\infty$, uniform in $t\leq t_0$ for any $t_0>0$ and uniform for large $z$; this is achieved via the Deift--Zhou nonlinear steepest descent method \cite{DZ}.
 The large $z$ asymptotics in condition (c) of the RH problem for $\Psi$ will allow us to derive asymptotics for $\log Q_\sigma(x,t)$ and $u_\sigma(x,t)$ using the identities \eqref{xdiffid} and \eqref{eq:upq}.

 In order to obtain asymptotics for $\Psi$, we will need to consider two asymptotic regimes separately.
 First, we will consider $K\leq x\leq \delta/t$ for a sufficiently large $K>0$ and a sufficiently small $\delta>0$.
-The asymptotic RH analysis in this regime requires novel ideas, and is the most challenging part of the asymptotic analysis; this is the subject of Section \ref{section:3}.
+The asymptotic RH analysis in this regime requires novel ideas, in particular the manner in which the jump is decomposed into an explicit part taken care of by the $g$-function and a $\sigma$-dependent part taken care of by the global parametrix, and is the most challenging part of the asymptotic analysis; this is the subject of Section \ref{section:3}.
 Secondly, we will consider the regime $x\geq \delta/t$, and in this part of the analysis $\delta>0$ will be arbitrary.
 Here, the asymptotic analysis is a generalization of the analysis done in \cite{CaCl2019} for $\sigma=\sigma_{\rm KPZ}$, which we also refine in order to cover general $\sigma$ and in order to compute all growing terms in the asymptotic expansions; this is done in Section \ref{section:4}.
 Finally, the results for the two regimes are combined in Section \ref{finalsec}, where the proof of Theorem \ref{theorem:main} is completed.